No one knows for sure which measures can prevent Alzheimer's disease. While it tends to run in families, you won't necessarily develop it.

 Some drugs such as tranquilizers can cause confusion, increased memory impairment, and slowed reactions, which can lead to falls.

-Certain medicines to treat depression, such as tricyclic antidepressants, can cause sedation and other side effects of particular concern to the elderly.
+Certain medicines to treat depression, such as tricyclic antidepressants, can cause sedation and other side effects.

 Some medicine used to treat hallucinations can cause sedation, confusion, and drops in blood pressure.
 They also can react with medicines used to treat Alzheimer's disease.